 3.1 Calls to the BoD DQ Service from the Operator System, shall be handed over by the Operator to BT at a BT Switch Connection located at a BT DMSU in accordance with Annex A.

-Calls to the BoD DQ Service shall be handed over by the Operator using the digits 195 followed by the appropriate interconnect identifier.
+Calls to the BoD DQ Service shall be handed over by the Operator using the digits 195 followed by the appropriate interconnect identifier as advised by BT.

 3.3 The Operator shall supply annual usage forecasts, broken down by month, to be updated quarterly in accordance with such guidance as BT may issue from time to time.

+3.4 BT shall handle and charge calls received from Virtual Network Operators in accordance with the interconnect identifier referred to in paragraph 3.2.

 Charging

-4.1 The Operator shall pay to BT for each Call to the BoD DQ Service the charges specified from time to time in the Carrier Price List.
+4.1 The Operator shall pay to BT for each Call to the BoD DQ Service the charges specified and varied from time to time in the Carrier Price List.

 5. Commencement & Termination